zhiyanliu/nightswatch-builder/README.md

 ## Why [we](mailto:awscn-sa-prototyping@amazon.com) develop it

-As the pair project of Night's Watch - Range, we would like to automatize the IoT resources create and configuration, more over, to easy the demonstration of Ranger supported OTA cases.
+As the pair project of (Night's Watch - Range)[http://git.awsrun.com/rp/nightswatch-ranger], we would like to automatize the IoT resources create and configuration, more over, to easy the demonstration of Ranger supported OTA cases.
 We hope this project can assist SA understand and use our reusable asset quickly and correctly.

 >> **Note:**
 >>